ikaromarlon/ts-api/README.md

 - Python
 - what more?

-I choose to build a simple REST API for registering users because it may be simple but requires implementation (or would be nice to implement) important concepts like:
+I chose to develop a straightforward REST API for user registration because although it may seem simple, it entails the implementation (or the opportunity to implement) crucial concepts such as:

 - Password Encryption
 - Authentication
 - Tokens
-- Cache
+- Cache Management
-- Persistence
+- Data Persistence
 - Notifications
-- HTTP Semantics
+- Understanding of HTTP Semantics
-- OpenAPI (Swagger)
+- Integration with OpenAPI (Swagger)
 - Containerization
-- Tests
+- Testing Strategies
-- CI/CD
+- CI/CD (Gihub Actions)
-- etc...
+- and more...

 <!-- Put your application diagram bellow -->
 <!-- ![](docs/image.png) -->